Aaron Rodgers Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Rodgers had one touchdown pass eight times and multiple TDs five times against the Vikings.
+- Rodgers threw a touchdown pass eight times and multiple TDs in five of those matchups against the Vikings.

 - Note: Rodgers' stats vs. Vikings date back to 2016.

-- The Vikings have the NFL's 28th-ranked pass defense this season, yielding 269.7 yards per game through the air.
+- The 269.7 passing yards the Vikings yield per game makes them the NFL's 28th-ranked pass defense this season.

-- With 26 passing TDs conceded this season, the Vikings defense is ranked 24th in the league.
+- The Vikings have given up 26 touchdowns through the air (1.7 per game).
+They are 24th in the league in that category.

 Recent Performances

-- Over his last three games, Rodgers has racked up 811 passing yards (270.3 per game) while completing 76 of 102 passes (74.5% completion percentage), with 10 touchdowns and zero interceptions.
+- Rodgers has racked up 811 passing yards (270.3 per game) and has a 74.5% completion percentage this year (76-of-102) while throwing 10 touchdowns and zero interceptions over his last three games.

 Rodgers' Green Bay Teammates